nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 27 (DS).md

 Um, I think let's have Duncan go first.
 Okay.
 He does need to, you know, judge somebody.
 It's true.
 That is true.
 It is, it is good to get the judging going.
 Mm-hmm.
 All right.
 So he is going to perform judgment against, uh, the ghoul that has been, been hurt.
 That seems like the right call.
 Oh, well, not himself.
 He's not judging himself.
 Mm-hmm.
 Awful.
 Just want to alert that it's 9.54 and it will be black snaking at 10 o'clock.
 Yeah.
 No, I, I've been, I've been paying attention myself.
 So, I do know that we're, I do know that we're here.

+---

+### Closing and Table Discussion - Part 6

 Um, okay.
 So he does that.
 You gain a wound, blah, blah, blah, blah, blah, blah.
 Judge uses action without the effects.
 Um, additionally, when you spend one wrath token, follow the free trigger actions.
 Uh, okay.
 So he judges, and he's also going to use God's Punish and Defend.
 Yeah.
 He's, oh, he should probably start his turn first.
 Uh-huh.
 All right.
 Then, he's still going to God's Punish and Defend.
 Um, well, that was a tier three result, which is great.
 Pretty good.
 Um, that does 17 holy damage.
 Oh.
 Um.
 That's such a pretty good.

 By 17 holy damage.
 Which just kills him outright.
 Nice.
 Sweet.
 I can spend recovery for a one within 10 square, for a one ally within 10 squares of me to gain 10 stamina.
 Yeah.
 So, Duncan is pretty good.
 He's going to...
 Yeah, he should use stamina himself, yeah.
 Yeah, he's going to spend a recovery to stand...
 Uh-huh.
 To heal himself.
 Does he get to, uh, reassign his judgment?
 Uh, he does.
 Yeah.
 So, um, he's going to...
 Let's see.
 He's going to move his judgment over to...
 The ghoul that...
-Poe.
+Po.
 This ghoul is...
 This ghoul is dead.

 All right.
 Sweet.
 So, we've got group three, which contains one ghoul who's going to be running out, and he's going to be charting and razor-clawing.
 He had a compatriot that was going to do things as well, but somebody blew him up.
 Yeah.
 Yeah, yeah.
 For a reason.
 Uh, ooh.
 And he's going to be doing three points of damage to Duncan.
 All right.
 Now, Aurora, you're up.
 Uh, sick.
 Um, uh, yeah.
 I think this is a pretty good time to do...
 Do the thing.
 Um, I will...
 Uh, start my turn.
 That's a good idea.
 Maybe.
 There we go.

 Bam.
 Sick.
 We did it.
 We like it.
 Um, I'm going to target...
 Oh, wait.
 No, that doesn't work.
 Because that's...
 Oh, wait.
 No, it does work.
-Uh, we're going to target a homeboy over here that's, uh, all up in Poe's grill.
+Uh, we're going to target a homeboy over here that's, uh, all up in Po's grill.
 Um, and I am going to kinetic grip him.
 Uh, we're going to say get off my bud.
 Hmm.
 Excellent.
 Uh, so we get to slide six.
 Uh, we're going to say one.
 Uh, we're going to say one, two, three.
 Three, four.
 Uh, we're going to put him right here.
 And then for the six, one, slam him into his buddy.
 Because I have one left.

 Okay.
 This buddy?
 Yep.
 Or this buddy?
 Uh, no, no, no, no. Definitely, definitely that one.
 Right.
 This buddy.
 Okay.
 So one point of damage each.
 Okay.
 Yep.
 Uh, then for my maneuver, I'm going to spend five clarity.
-And I'm going to rewind time for Croft and, uh, tell Croft to go ahead and use, get back again.
+And I'm going to rewind time for Kroff and, uh, tell Kroff to go ahead and use, get back again.
 Yeah.
 Scott, if you would be so kind.
 Because, uh, moving that guy into position, that seems pretty good right now.
 Right.
 Right.
 Can I do it?
 Yeah.
 Or do you have to do it?
 No, you, I, I'm pretty sure you can do it.

 Yeah, you can do it.
 Yeah.
 Big money.
 12. That's a tier two result.
 Yeah.
 So go ahead and apply that damage.
 Uh, so this guy gets pushed back here.
 Uh, well, so when, when pushing, you know, you can direct bad guys anywhere as long as they are going away from you.
 So the guy who's right here can be pushed into, he doesn't have to be pushed out here.
 He can be over here.
 So just that I point that out.
 Um, do you want to push him into a wall?
 I believe so.
 All right.
 So it's not going to be nearly as powerful as last time because you didn't have that additional plus four.